 He stood for democracy in its truest sense of the word.
-He performed a duty for the citizens of Valdosta and Lowndes County like no other with his style of writing about vital issues, keeping citizens of this the way this system community informed.
+He performed a duty for the citizens of Valdosta and Lowndes County like no other with his style of writing about vital issues, community informed.

 I'm sure that many readers would agree that a man of Mr. Knight's caliper will be a hard act to follow.
 His consistency to express opinions to the public made many aware that there are two sides to operates.